Microsoft/MCW-Azure-Stack/Whiteboard design session/Azure-Stack-Operate/WDS trainer guide - Azure Stack Operate.md

 Another important consideration concerns the future management and maintenance model optimized for the cloud first strategy.
 CTO Doreen Newton is a vocal advocate of consistency, regardless of whether compute, storage, or networking resources reside on-premises, in Azure, or a datacenter managed by a third party hosting provider.
 Contoso IT team currently relies on System Center Operations Manager for monitoring their on-premises servers, but it is yet unclear how to design and implement the approach promoted by the company's CTO once their workloads are migrated to a private or a public cloud.
 From the management standpoint, the team has been evaluating PowerShell Desired State Configuration on Windows and Linux servers in order to eliminate configuration drift, which currently is one of the pain points negatively affecting the stability of the compute environment.

-In addition, as a result of a recent acquisition of a financial analytics company named Fabrikam, based in Houston, Texas, Contoso IT management team decided to integrate a number of Fabrikam's internally developed applications to process and analyze the customer data being used by the Contoso's customer facing Mortgage Application.
+In addition, as a result of a recent acquisition of a financial analytics company named Fabrikam, based in Houston, Texas, Contoso's IT management team decided to integrate a number of Fabrikam's internally developed applications to process and analyze the customer data being used by the Contoso's customer facing Mortgage Application.
 Fabrikam has skilled development and infrastructure teams, with extensive Azure experience and its own Azure Active Directory tenant.
 Contoso is very interested in leveraging that experience and plans to offer the Fabrikam IT team sufficient level of autonomy when working on the integration tasks.
 That autonomy will need to account for the emerging cloud strategy and allow the Fabrikam IT team to offer to their users' cloud resources required for application development, implementation, and maintenance.
 At the same time, Contoso will need to ensure proper governance that facilitates compliance with its corporate standards through automation and centralized control of the content of a service catalog offered to Fabrikam users.

-During the early planning stages of the new cloud strategy, Contoso IT team realized that the constraints applicable to its international locations also play significant role within the United States.
+During the early planning stages of the new cloud strategy, the Contoso IT team realized that the constraints applicable to its international locations also play a significant role within the United States.
 As it turned out, corporate compliance policies and regulatory mandates preclude the ability to move some of their customer, on-premises resident data to US based Azure regions.
-"This was a cause for great concern, as this means Contoso may not be able to move to cloud-based services as initially envisioned" says Max Rubin VP of Network Engineering.
+"This was a cause for great concern, as this means Contoso may not be able to move to cloud-based services as initially envisioned" says Max Rubin, VP of Network Engineering.
 Doreen Newton took on the challenge to investigate alternatives to allow Contoso to proceed with getting the benefits of the cloud while not breaking rules for corporate compliance.

 To help design a solution using Azure technologies, Contoso has engaged a Microsoft Cloud Partner and Service Provider FusionTomo (FT).
 FT is a full-service hosting provider in North America certified to deliver Azure services with connectivity solutions and partnerships to provide ExpressRoute and other telecom services.
 They have a number of datacenters in North America, including Dallas, Denver, Chicago, Las Vegas, and Toronto.